zacharyDez/geotdd_pt_geom_trigger/pt_trigger.md

 ============================================================================= 3 passed in 0.10s ==============================================================================
 ```

 Passed!
-Alright a small refactor we could do is change our list comprehension with the extension names to a tuple:
+Alright a small refactor we could do is change our list comprehension with the extension names to a tuple to make it non-mutable:

 tests/test_db_postgis.py
 ```python